twonkista/MedicationTracker-/README.md

 From SparkHacks,

-A python flask backend with a bulma HTML medication tracker used to track the type of medications
+A python flask backend with bulma HTML medication tracker used to track the type of medications

 Users are logged on a sql database(no funny business)